shwetaramdas/rataccessibleregions/README.md

-# rataccessibleregions
+# README

-Regions of the rat genome that we think have low-confidence because of high heterozygosity and should be masked while analysing this genome.
+In this respository, we provide a mask for regions of the rat genome that show unusually high heterozygosity.
+We suggest that they be masked while performing genomic analysis on the rat rn6 genome.
-The coordinates correspond to the RN6 reference genome.
+The coordinates correspond to the rn6 reference genome.

-alleightstrains_0.25threshold_highhet_UG.bed: This file contains high-heterozygous regions defined on a variant callset called using GATK Unified Genotyper, using a threshold of 0.25 to define high heterozygosity.

-ACI_BN_BU_F3_M5_MR_WK_WN_intersect.bed contains genomic segments which we label as low-confidence.
-These are low-confidence regions in all 8 inbred founder strains.
+The subfolder merged/ contains recommended mask files.